 Snes9x Save Game Options

-Snes9x allows you to use “Save States” as well, though you might want to keep in mind that these save states are only compatible with Snes9x and not other SNES emulators (as you might have guessed).
+Snes9x allows you to use “Save States” as well, though you might want to remember that these save states are only compatible with Snes9x and not other SNES emulators (as you might have guessed).
 This option is available under the file menu as “Save Position” in the Snes9x emulator, and you save up to “9” such positions during the gameplay at any given time.
 So you never have to worry about not being able to complete the “Perfect” Mario Run(we know you miss it)

 Snes9x Graphics

-Snes9x comes with some graphics options providing things like graphics shaders and filters to manipulate the appearance of the emulated image – high-quality filtering to de-pixelate graphics/ colour shaders and scanlines to simulate the output of an interlaced CRT TV(in case you want to go Retro mainstream).
-You can also tune settings like Transparency Effects, toggle Hi Resolution Support, Blend Hi-Resolution Images and much more.
-Display settings can be switched from Direct 3D to OpenGL if your system supports it.
+Snes9x comes with some graphics options providing things like graphics shaders and filters to manipulate the appearance of the emulated image – high-quality filtering to de-pixelate graphics/color shaders and scanlines to simulate the output of an interlaced CRT TV(in case you want to go Retro mainstream).

 Snes9x Controller/Input Configuration